Menace of Destruction: History

-By the end of the Vietnam War in the mid 1970s, new waves of immigrants started to settle in the United States.
-One of those were the Hmong, an indigenous people of Eastern China and Southeast Asia.
-They were settled in the ghettoes of America, which they faced prejudice, bullying, and racism.
-Hmong families were constantly robbed and mercilessly beaten.
-To counter such actions, Hmong youth banded together.
-Together, they started off as a brotherhood until one thing led to another that resulted to violence.
+By the end of the Vietnam War in the mid-1970s, new waves of refugees began settling in the United States.
+Among them were the Hmong; an indigenous people of Eastern China and Southeast Asia, who settled in American ghettoes, where they faced prejudice, bullying and racism.
+Hmong families were constantly robbed and physically assaulted.
+To counter such actions, Hmong youth banded together as a brotherhood, which eventually engaged in violence and criminal activities.

-In 1988, a handful of Hmong youth broke off from the very first Hmong gang in California known as "Peace MOD", originally formed in 1985 in Fresno, California to fight off Latino, Black, and other Asian gangs preying upon the Hmong community.
-These youth formed the "Masters of Destruction" (MOD).
-The reason behind the breakup is unclear, although it is suggested that there was a power struggle between members, which caused "Peace MOD" to break into three gangs that included the "Masters of Destruction."
-The other two splinter gangs were known as the "Mongolian Boys Society" (MBS) and the "Oriental Ruthless Boys" (ORB).
-The breakup of "Peace MOD" created rivalries between MOD, ORB, and MBS until the latter two became defunct in the late 1990s.
+In 1988, a handful of Hmong youth broke off from one of the first Hmong gangs in California known as "Peace MOD", originally formed in 1985 in Fresno, California to combat other gangs preying upon the Hmong community.
+The splinter group formed the "Masters of Destruction" (MOD).
+Though the reason behind the breakup is unclear, it is suggested that a power struggle between members caused "Peace MOD" to break into three gangs, including the "Masters of Destruction", the "Mongolian Boys Society" (MBS) and the "Oriental Ruthless Boys" (ORB).
+The breakup of "Peace MOD" created rivalries between all three of them.

-In 1991, the name of MOD was changed to "Menace of Destruction" by the younger generation to better align with their youth.
+In 1991, MOD's name was changed to "Menace of Destruction" by the younger generation to better align with their youth.
 Its members were as young as 12 years old.

 Fearing for their children's lives, Hmong parents either moved or sent their teenagers off to live with relatives in other towns or out of state.
 However, the relocation of gang members caused the gang to grow rapidly as members created their own cliques in their new settings to rival other local gangs.
 In Portland, Oregon, due to a small Hmong community, Vietnamese migrants were recruited to rival biker gangs and other street gangs.
-In the Midwest, Wisconsin's first Hmong gang known as the White Tigers was eventually overtaken by MOD's presence in the Twin Cities.
+In the Midwest, one of Minnesota's first Hmong gang known as the White Tigers was eventually overtaken by MOD's presence in the Twin Cities.

-MOD flexed its muscle through intimidation, fights, and murders.
+MOD flexed its muscle through intimidation, fights and murders.
 Rival gang members would often become targets of ambush assaults in public areas or at popular Hmong cultural events such as the Hmong New Year celebrations and sports tournaments within the Hmong communities across America.

-MOD is the oldest active Hmong gang in America and is the oldest active Asian street gang in Northern California.
+MOD is one of the oldest active Hmong gang in America and is one of the oldest active Asian street gang in Northern California.
 Many splinter groups have formed out of MOD that eventually became defunct or still exist as rival gangs.
 However, as with many gangs today, there is a dwindling membership within MOD as gang culture slowly fades out of appeal with urban Hmong youth due to growing prosperity from increased economic resources and opportunities in the Hmong communities.
 In addition, Hmong youth today have assimilated very well into American society by following the examples set by their parents who toiled through the migrant era for a better future for their families.